gaelyk/gradle-gaelyk-plugin/README.md

 uninstalls the [JSON plugin](https://github.com/bmuschko/gaelyk-jsonlib-plugin). `gradle gaelykUninstallPlugin -Pplugin=gaelyk-jsonlib-plugin-0.2` would do the same work.
 * `gaelykListInstalledPlugins`: Shows plugins that have been installed by the `gaelykInstallPlugin` task.
 * `gaelykPrecompileGroovlet`: Precompiles Groovlets to minimize startup costs.
 If your scripts reside in any subfolder don't forget to declare the script's `package` correspondingly.
 * `gaelykPrecompileTemplate`: Precompiles Groovy templates to minimize startup costs.
+All static templates' includes such as `<% include 'foo.gtpl' %>` are inlined for better performance.
 * `gaelykCopyRuntimeLibraries`: Synchronises runtime libraries in webapp directory.
 ## Task Rules